Professionals, Prescription Pills and AddictionYou are here:

 As working Americans, our primary source of stress is our occupation.
 Most of our time and energy is devoted to earning a living.
 Yet, for some people, their job provides a sense of fulfillment, satisfaction, and identity.
 Their careers are exciting and rewarding.
 But for others their jobs are boring and frustrating.
-Either way, our jobs cause stress regardless of the benefits.
+Either way, our jobs cause stress regardless of the benefits, and can lead to substance misuse.

 The number of people who use drugs or alcohol while on the job is shocking.
 Surprisingly, about 60 percent of people know someone who reports to work while under the influence of a substance.
 This problem occurs among all demographics of the workforce.
 However, the highest levels of substance use on the job occur among laborers, machine operators, construction workers, and food service employees.